Do Contemporary Causal Inference Models Capture Real-World Heterogeneity? Findings from a Large-Scale Benchmark: Benchmark and Findings

 Table \ref{table.comparison} summarizes the benchmark findings.
 For each dataset, we calculate $\hat{Q}$ for every model.
 Out of 43,200 datasets, 41,499 (96\%) have at least one non-degenerate model with $\hat{Q}(\hat{\tau})<0$.
 For these datasets, models are ranked from best (rank 1 for the most negative $\hat{Q}$) to worst.
 A model "wins" if it ranks 1, and its "win share" reflects how often it outperforms other models.
 We also compute each model's average degenerate rate.

 The benchmark reveals critical insights into the current landscape of CATE estimation models:

-1. \textit{CATE models produces degenerate estimators more than half the time.} We found 62\% of fitted CATE estimators were degenerate, highlighting the need for problem-specific fine-tuning.
-This suggests that using using $\hat{Q}(\hat{\tau}) \le 0$ as a model selection guardrail is crucial for avoiding poor-performing estimators, when possible.
+1. \textit{CATE models produce degenerate estimators more than half the time.} We found 62\% of fitted CATE estimators are degenerate; Among them, 94\% are statistically different from zero at 5\% significance level.
+This highlights the need for problem-specific fine-tuning.
+It also suggests that using using $\hat{Q}(\hat{\tau}) \le 0$ as a guardrail is crucial for avoiding poor performance, when possible.

 2. \textit{CATE estimators fail to outperform a constant-effect benchmark 80\% of the time.} We use Double ML with a Lasso base learner (\texttt{dml.lasso}) to construct $\hat{\tau}_B$, a constant-effect estimator.
 Among 25,440 datasets with non-degenerate $\hat{\tau}_B<0$, only 20\% of CATE estimators ($\hat{\tau}$) outperform $\hat{\tau}_B$.
 This finding is striking, given that these methods are explicitly designed to capture heterogeneity.
 It also highlights the underappreciated value of heterogeneity detection methods \citep{crump2008, chernozhukov2023}, which deserve significantly more attention.